Frequently Asked Questions

 Can I leave the program early before my classes are finished?

 Generally, you must complete each term that you are enrolled in.
-If you have a unique situation and must finish earlier but want to keep your status legal, please see your Student Services Coordinator.
+If you have a unique situation and must finish earlier but want to keep your status legal, please see your Student Affairs Advisor.

 Whom can I talk to if I have questions about immigration, my documents or status?

 Contact the Designated School Official (DSO) on your campus if you have questions regarding your I-20, I-94, passport, visa and legal status.
-Contact the Student Services Coordinator for all other school related questions.
+Contact the Student Affairs Advisor for all other school related questions.